 When you monitor mentions of your brand and/or industry, the tool provides you with lists of influencers sorted by the number of mentions, sources, and reach.
 Now, you won’t have to aimlessly search for people who can potentially be the right fit for your brand because the tool will do that for you.
 The only thing left for you to do is check which potential influencers could be the best for you and inviting them to collaborate.

 Keep in mind that you don’t necessarily have to aim for celebrities.
 Sometimes, micro-influencers could be an even better option for you because of their extremely engaged and loyal audiences.

 #4 Choosing the right social media channels for your pharma marketing efforts

 Find the channels that your consumers are using to discuss your or similar products, services, or brands.

-That way you’ll get a first-hand insight into “people’s minds” which will allow you to make informed decisions and better marketing strategies.
+That way you’ll get a first-hand insight into “people’s minds” which will allow you to make informed decisions and develop better marketing strategies.
 By knowing what channels your customers use, you’ll be able to reach them more easily.

 Also, that’s a great opportunity for you to join the conversation and give additional information about your products.
 That way you can spark interest in people who may not have heard of your brand or product before, and present yourself as a brand that’s approachable, informative, and engaging.

 #5 Discovering competitors & new pharma marketing trends

 What’s going on with your competitors and in pharma marketing industry in general affects you as well.
 That’s why you need to be aware of your surroundings.